Nutritional Needs of Adolescents: What to Eat

 Protein plays a major role in muscle development and repair.

-During puberty, boys and girls gain weight as they shoot up and develop.
-In addition, boys put on a significant amount of lean muscle mass so their protein needs are higher than girls.
+During puberty and the adolescent growth spurt, boys and girls gain weight as they grow taller and develop.
+Additionally, because boys put on a significant amount of lean muscle mass, the amount of protein they need is higher than girls.

 Meat, poultry, fish, eggs, milk and cheese are well-known protein sources.
 However, many animal proteins are also high in saturated fats.